tuneBugz! is committed to following city, state and federal guidelines for safety and to reduce the spread of Covid-19:

 For those in high-risk category - we encourage you to take advantage off our vast online class schedule.

-For those in lower-risk category - we encourage you to enroll in our outdoor class program in addition to the online classes.
+For those in moderate to lower-risk category - we encourage you to enroll in our masked and distanced outdoor classes in addition to the online classes for max flexibility.

-Weather can be unpredictable and we never want you to come to class sick so enrolling in both online and outdoor programs adds a depth and cohesive support system for your little music maker that is consistently fun, engageing and includes their friends and family!
+Weather can be unpredictable and we never want you to come to class sick so enrolling in both online and outdoor classes provides consistency and cohesive support system for your little music maker.

 Our outdoor classroom set up will include

--access to handwashing/restroom/changing station in the clean and air conditioned restrooms inside at Balance Dance studios
+-access to handwashing/restroom/changing station in the clean and climate controlled restrooms

 -clear visuals for keeping safe distance between you and other families

--each family spot will be safely distanced and clearly marked at 10 ft from the teacher, and 8ft to 10 ft from blanket to blanket
+-each family spot will be safely distanced and clearly marked at min 10 ft from the teacher, and 6 to 8 ft minimum from blanket to blanket

--limited numbers of disposable masks will be available on site but parents are required to bring and wear a mask so, consider purchasing mask that is comfortable to sing in
+-limited numbers of disposable masks will be available on site as parents are required to wear masks while in our classes